Danil1310/equation_maths_helper/README.md

     import equation_maths_helper

-For convenience, we recommend importing all necessary methods from the module at once.
+For convenience, we recommend importing all methods from the module at once.

-    from equation_maths_helper import linear_one_variable, linear_two_variables, quadratic
+    from equation_maths_helper import *

 ### The `str_in_eq` method ###